docker/compose/docs/yml.md

 ### ports

 Expose ports.
 Either specify both ports (`HOST:CONTAINER`), or just the container port (a random host port will be chosen).
+You can specify a port range instead of a single port (`START-END`).
+If you use a range for the container ports, you may specify a range for the host ports as well. both ranges must be of equal size.

 > **Note:** When mapping ports in the `HOST:CONTAINER` format, you may experience
 > erroneous results when using a container port lower than 60, because YAML will